It’s not just patients but nurses, doctors, midwives and paramedics who are suffering from the government’s NHS mismanagement

 The NHS has been operating on good will for the last five years.
 We never heard nurses or the health professional complain about it – now after the disastrous £3billion restructure, the protracted industrial dispute over a limited one per cent pay rise, and spiraling demands on the system caused by social care cuts, the good will is in danger of running out.

 Dr Onkar Sahota AM is Labour’s London Assembly Health spokesperson as well as a practicing GP in West London and Chairman of the Assembly Health Committee.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.